CodingMilitia/Blog/content/about.md

 Feel free to drop a comment, hit me up on [Twitter](https://twitter.com/joaofbantunes) or if you prefer [LinkedIn](https://www.linkedin.com/in/joaofbantunes), I'm always open for a chat.
 If you're a young developer (or even if you're a more experienced one) feel free to reach out if you'd like some advice, discuss a topic I know about, need to be introduced to someone I know, or just think I can help you out with something, I'll do my best.

-In 2019, I was awarded as a Microsoft MVP, in the developer technologies category.
+Since 2019, I've been awarded as a Microsoft MVP, in the developer technologies category.

 <a href="https://mvp.microsoft.com/en-us/PublicProfile/5003375">
     <img src="/assets/mvp.png" alt="MVP Profile" style="max-width: 400px; margin-left: auto; margin-right: auto; display: block;">